We may earn affiliate commissions for the recommended products. Learn more.

 • Individuals looking for non-invasive ways to address hair loss

-However, iRestore won’t be able to do anything for individuals with advanced hair loss, as follicles are entirely dead at that stage.
-Users with hypersensitivity to light should also avoid iRestore devices, as should those with various scalp conditions or skin lesions.
+However, iRestore won’t be effective if you have advanced hair loss, as follicles are entirely dead at that stage.
+Plus, if you experience hypersensitivity to light, you should also avoid iRestore devices.
+The same goes for those with various scalp conditions or skin lesions.

 Is iRestore safe?